Skip to content

 How to Use SonarQube

-• 4Run static analysis on your codebase, either manually or automatically as part of your CI/CD workflow.
+• 4Run Analysis: Execute code analysis, either manually or as part of your CI/CD pipeline, to send results to the SonarQube server.

 pricing